Exercise 49: Making Sentences

 To do this we need four tools:

-- A way to loop through the list of tuples.
+- A way to loop through the list of scanned words.
 That's easy.

 - A way to "match" different types of tuples that we expect in our Subject Verb Object setup.